-A few weeks ago during my Christmas home tour, I gave you a sneak peek at the faux sofa table we built and promised the tutorial for how we did it.
-Well, today’s the day, folks!
+A few years ago during my Christmas home tour, I gave you a sneak peek at the faux sofa table we built and promised the tutorial for how we did it.
+Well, today’s the day, folks- I’m going to show you How to Build a Faux Sofa Table.
 Quite honestly, this does not even need a step-by-step because it’s such a simple project.
 You’ll laugh when you see what I mean, and then you’ll get to work building your own.
 I can’t even believe what a difference this little DIY made to our living room space, which if you remember, is on my list of rooms to tackle in 2013.
 We’re one project closer to an updated, fresh living space.
 Woohoo!

 Before we get started, let’s take a look at the room before the sofa table came to be.
 Seriously?
 This picture makes me want to slap myself across the face.
 I can’t believe I was ok with this for so long!

 Our sofa is a recliner on both ends, which is super comfortable, but kinda ugly.
 See that big gap behind the couch?
 It’s a wall-hugging recliner so it needs a little space to open up the recliner.
 I used to just shove random picture frames back there…you know, to utilize the space. (aka to lazily hide things there because it was easier than taking them to the garage).